-Visiting Essaouira from Marrakech is pretty straightforward, making it a great day trip to consider.
+Visiting Essaouira from Marrakech is a straightforward and simple journey, making it a great day trip to consider whilst in Morocco.

-It’s very relaxed, slow and has a great laidback vibe.
-There isn’t a multitude of tourist sites to see so no sprinting about trying to tick x, y and z off your list.
-Instead, there’s a huge gorgeous sandy beach with several watersports and sandsports on offer, a colourful, lively harbour and a really pleasant, calm medina.
+Essaouira has a relaxed, slow and laidback vibe.
+There isn’t a multitude of tourist sites to see so there isn’t any dashing about to be done trying to tick several attractions off your list.
+Instead, Essaouira is home to a huge gorgeous sandy beach with several watersports and sand-sports on offer.
+There is also its colourful, lively harbour and a really pleasant, calm medina.

-Most tourists are likely to catch a bus or taxi in from Marrakech, but you can also fly directly into the Essaouira airport now from London airports if you’re more interested in staying a week.
+Most tourists are likely to catch a bus or taxi in from Marrakech, but you can also fly directly into Essaouira airport now from London airports.
+This is a great option if you’re keen on staying for a longer period of time.

 Explore the medina